 Examples of customer engagement outcomes

-- Example: A services company that provides business-to-business (B2B) services is attempting to hold on to market share in a competitive market.
-Customers who've left for a competing service provider have stated that their overly complex technical solution interferes with their business processes and is the primary reason for leaving.
+A services company that provides business-to-business (B2B) services is trying to retain market share in a competitive market.
+Customers who have left for a competing service provider found that their overly complex technical solution interferes with their business processes, and is the primary reason for leaving.
 In this case, cycle time is imperative.

 Learn more about performance outcomes.